danplotkin/Fine-Tune-DistilBERT-for-Text-Classification/README.md

 # Fine-Tune-DistilBERT-for-Text-Classification

 This project is a deep learning model designed to classify a disease based on a patient's reported symptoms.
-The model is fine-tuned using the distilBERT architecture from Hugging Face, which has been trained on a large corpus of text data and is capable of producing high-quality language representations.
+The model is fine-tuned using the DistilBERT architecture from `Hugging Face`, which has been trained on a large corpus of text data and is capable of producing high-quality language representations.

 ### About DistilBERT